 This next city god is based primarily in Chinese religion and Chinese society as a tutelary god or, in this sense, a god that is the guardian of a particular place.
 In the very beginning, worship practices revolved around honoring a vague trench deity, since trenches were the main line of defense prior to the construction of walls.
 The conception of Cheng Huang Shen can be traced back to the adulation of this divine being.

 The expansion of cities and defense walls throughout ancient China led to the focus shifting to a more regionally unique god.
 It would not be until around the 6th century CE that the name Cheng Huang was officially mentioned in Chinese literature.
-Cheng Huang Shen (God of the City Wall and Moat) would remain a guardian city god throughout the entirety of China, although the identity of this divine protector would oftentimes change depending on the exact location within the country.
+Cheng Huang Shen (Chinese God of the City Wall and Moat) would remain a guardian city god throughout the entirety of China, although the identity of this divine protector would oftentimes change depending on the exact location within the country.

-As for worship, this Chinese cult didn’t really kick-off until late imperial China (1368-1911 CE).
-In 1382, Cheng Huang became incorporated into official religion, and so citizens were directed to make offerings and sacrifices to their respective temples.
+As for worship, this Chinese cult didn’t really kick off until late imperial China (1368-1911 CE).
+In 1382, Cheng Huang became incorporated into the official religion, and so citizens were directed to make offerings and sacrifices to their respective temples.
 In the Qing Dynasty (1644-1912 CE) journal regarding religious rites, Da Qing Tongli, sacrifices made in the name of Cheng Huang are described as “auspicious rites.”
 Otherwise, when practiced as a popular religion, the worship of this protective deity was far more flexible.

 Observed in Angela Zito Modern China, there is a great deal of care between the magistrates at the helm of a specific locale and their respective city god.
 For those looking to garner a more in-depth look at the functionality of patron gods in both late imperial China and modern China, the journal is currently published online by Sage Publications.